 Don’t get yourself in an emotional bind.
 Emotion is not your friend, when it comes to making a serious decision like colic surgery.
 Think about the possibility of a serious problem before it happens, and you’ll make the best decision for both of you.

 I have sometimes heard people decline surgery because even though they love their horse, their concerned that he will never be the same after colic surgery.
-I sometimes point out that he’s guaranteed not to be the same if he doesn’t get colic surgery.
+I sometimes point out that he’s guaranteed not to be the same if he doesn’t get colic surgery: as in, not alive.
 That sometimes seems to help bring some clarity to the situation.

 Still, a study published out of North Carolina State University (2013) might help change your thinking, if you’re thinking that colic surgery means the end of your horse’s riding career.
 In that study, of the horses that had colic surgery that survived to 6 months, 133/195 (68%) were performing their intended use and 85/156 (54%) were at or above preoperative performance.
 After one year, 145/190 (76%) horses were performing their intended use and 101/153 (66%) were at or above preoperative performance.
 The authors concluded that, “The overall prognosis for return to use and performance following colic surgery is fair to good.”